 Academic honesty and the weekly quizzes: At the beginning of each quiz you will agree that 1) you are taking the quiz alone, 2) you will not share questions or answers with other students who take the quiz later than you, and 3) you did not receive questions or answers with other students who took the quiz earlier than you.
 If you take this course requirement seriously, it will help you do better in the class.
 You are more than welcome to study with others and share responsibilities for outlining the chapters and lectures, you are just asked not to take the quizzes as a group or share/receive information about the quizzes inappropriately.
 You may want to try and take the quiz from memory and use your notes just as a backup, to check and make sure you answered correctly.
 This will help you learn the material best.

 ii) CUMULATIVE CLOSED-BOOK FINAL EXAM:

-The final exam date and time has been predetermined by the UO registrar - iii) HOT TOPIC ESSAY:
+The final exam date and time has been predetermined by the UO registrar to be awfully early in the morning.
+Set your alarms!